Chris35Wills/Chris35Wills.github.io/geostats_info.md

 ## The variogram

-**Range** Distance from the origin at which the sill is reached - should essentially form the "rising limb" of a variogram model
+**Range** Distance from the origin to where the sill is reached - should essentially form the "rising limb" of a variogram model

 **Sill** Level at which variance is no longer related to variance - this is the point where the variogram "plateaus" at the end of the range